NBA Rumors: Nets Could Trade Kyrie Irving To Spurs For DeMar DeRozan, Dejounte Murray & Multiple 1st-Rounders

 Despite numerous calls for them to undergo a full-scale rebuild, the San Antonio Spurs still refuse to take a different route and choose to remain a competitive team in the 2020-21 NBA season.
-Instead of trading their veterans before the 2021 trade deadline and focusing on the development of their young core, it’s becoming more likely for the Spurs to try building a roster that could increase their chances of fully dominating the Western Conference and winning the 2021 NBA championship title.
+Instead of trading their veterans before the 2021 trade deadline and focusing on the development of their young core, it's becoming more likely that the Spurs will try to build a roster that could increase their chances of fully dominating the Western Conference and winning the 2021 NBA championship title.
 One of the dream trade targets for Spurs this season is All-Star point guard Kyrie Irving of the Brooklyn Nets.

-As of now, there’s no strong indication that the Nets are planning to part ways with Irving but with the drama surrounding Uncle Drew since the 2020 offseason, some people think that he could become available on the market before the 2021 trade deadline.
+As of now, there's no strong indication that the Nets are planning to part ways with Irving, but with the drama surrounding Uncle Drew since the 2020 offseason, some people think that he could become available on the market before the 2021 trade deadline.
 When that happens, Greg Patuto of NBA Analysis Network believes that the Spurs could come up with an interesting offer that could convince the Nets to engage in a blockbuster deal.
 In the proposed scenario, San Antonio would be sending a package that includes DeMar DeRozan, Dejounte Murray, a 2021 first-round pick, a 2023 first-round pick, a 2025 first-round pick, and the right to swap first-rounders in 2022 to Brooklyn in exchange for Irving.

 "Brooklyn could have another blockbuster deal in store if they were to send Irving away.
 This would certainly shake things up but it would also replenish some assets that they were forced to give up in the James Harden deal.
 It begins with DeMar DeRozan and Dejounte Murray.
 DeMar DeRozan would join James Harden and Kevin Durant to create another big three.
 Murray has the capability to be the new point guard of the future.
 The Nets would also gain three first-round picks and a swap.
 The return would not be cheap but it could be worth it for both sides."